On and On and On.

 This is the last chapter.
 I promise.
 Cause we’re back and unpacked.
 But it was a while in getting here.
 The last stint of driving – from Sedona to San Diego with a stop in Quartzite to look at rocks in the insane heat went quickly, with us getting home at a reasonable hour.
 The rental car – that giant Toyota Sequoia we’d been driving – was returned without any issues the next day after a thorough cleaning but we left the Bonnaroo Vendor Vehicle sticker on it by accident.
 It drove off into the rows of Enterprise Rental car fleets, a little wiser, a good adventure under it’s belt.
 The other cars looked at it with respect.

 Sedona was a treat.
 Tasting wine, looking at art, an early morning hike into the giant red rock formations and climbing up onto their curving feet – high up so I could see the valley.
 Breathing with the world – the birds and trees and dirt and bugs and rocks and clouds.
-I’d like to open a gallery there one day.
+I’d open a gallery there one day.

 Stay focused.
 Work hard.
 The universe responded.